MikeGale/Goggles01/README.md

     /some/path.html|
     |https://brave.com|

-## Actions
+## Site and Actions

-Additionally, each instruction can specify a list of options, following the '$' character and separated by commas (',').
+In addition, each instruction can specify a list of options, following the '$' character and separated by commas (',').
 Options can be used to more finely target specific search results, or to indicate how a matched result's ranking should be altered.

 The most basic option is 'site=', which can be used to limit a instruction to a specific website, based on its domain.
 Options can be specified on their own (e.g. if you want to target any page of a site) or in conjunction with a pattern: